Sulfonamide (medicine): History

-Sulfonamide drugs were the first broadly effective antibacterials to be used systemically, and paved the way for the antibiotic revolution in medicine.
+Sulfonamide drugs were the first broadly effective antibacterials used systemically, and paved the way for the antibiotic revolution in medicine.
 The first sulfonamide, trade-named Prontosil, was a prodrug.
 Experiments with Prontosil began in 1932 in the laboratories of Bayer AG, at that time a component of the huge German chemical trust IG Farben.
-The Bayer team believed that coal-tar dyes which are able to bind preferentially to bacteria and parasites might be used to attack harmful organisms in the body.
+The Bayer team believed that coal-tar dyes, which can bind preferentially to bacteria and parasites, might be used to attack harmful organisms in the body.
 After years of fruitless trial-and-error work on hundreds of dyes, a team led by physician/researcher Gerhard Domagk (working under the general direction of IG Farben executive Heinrich Hörlein) finally found one that worked: a red dye synthesized by Bayer chemist Josef Klarer that had remarkable effects on stopping some bacterial infections in mice.
-The first official communication about the breakthrough discovery was not published until 1935, more than two years after the drug was patented by Klarer and his research partner Fritz Mietzsch.
+The first official communication about the breakthrough discovery was not published until 1935, more than two years after Klarer and his research partner Fritz Mietzsch patented the drug.

-Prontosil, as Bayer named the new drug, was the first medicine ever discovered that could effectively treat a range of bacterial infections inside the body.
+Prontosil, as Bayer named the new drug, was the first medicine ever discovered that could effectively treat a range of bacterial infections.
 The root word "pronto" was meant to imply "fast acting."
 It had a strong protective action against infections caused by streptococci, including blood infections, childbed fever, and erysipelas, and a lesser effect on infections caused by other cocci.
 However, it had no effect at all in the test tube, exerting its antibacterial action only in live animals.
 Later, it was discovered by Daniel Bovet, Federico Nitti, and Jacques and Thérèse Tréfouël, a French research team led by Ernest Fourneau at the Pasteur Institute, that the drug was metabolized into two parts inside the body, releasing from the inactive dye portion a smaller, colorless, active compound called sulfanilamide.
 The discovery helped establish the concept of "bioactivation" and dashed the German corporation's dreams of enormous profit; the active molecule sulfanilamide (or sulfa) had first been synthesized in 1906 and was widely used in the dye-making industry; its patent had since expired and the drug was available to anyone.